CodyAdam/my-admin-panel/doc/services.md

 | Database          | Prometheus           | `prometheus`    | https://wm.fgdou.ovh/prometheus/  | http://localhost/prometheus/      | *docker image*                                          |

 > Note: Usernames and passwords for rabbitmq and postgres are in the [.env](../.env) file.

+# Mail API (Quarkus)
+The mail api which send mail to the maildev service is written with `Quarkus`.
+At the production build, GraalVM is used to compile in native mode, which means that the execution time is greatly improved, but the compilation time is greatly increased.

+The build does not require GraalVM or Quarkus, since it use docker for the build.